Back to listing

 ISO 14001 Certified

-As a leader in protecting the environment, Sun Peaks Resort LLP management system has been certified to ISO 14001 (Certification #113313).
-Sun Peaks Resort was the first ski resort in North America to be certified under ISO 14001 in April 2004, and still remains one of the only in North American to hold this certification.
+As a leader in protecting the environment, the Sun Peaks Resort LLP Environmental Management System (EMS) has been certified to ISO 14001 (Certification #113313).
+In April 2004, Sun Peaks was the first mountain resort in North America to be certified under ISO 14001, which remains one of the world’s most recognized EMS standards.

 What is ISO 14001?

-ISO 14001 is the environmental management system (EMS) standard for the International Organization for Standardization.
-The standard provides a systematic approach to managing the significant aspects and allows company management to establish environmental policies and objectives through the allocation of resources, training, assigning of roles and responsibilities, and modifying practices, procedures and processes.
+ISO 14001 is the environmental management system developed by the International Organization for Standardization.
+The standard provides a systematic approach to the establishment of environmental policies and objectives through the allocation of resources, training, assigning of roles and responsibilities, and modifying procedures and processes.

-Core elements of the ISO EMS system are based on the principle of Plan-Do-Check-Act and the concept of continual improvement.
-Once the EMS is certified, the company must demonstrate continual improvement to the system to maintain certification in good standing.
+Core elements of the ISO Environmental Management System are based on the principle of Plan-Do-Check-Act and the concept of continual improvement.
+Once EMS certified, companies must demonstrate continual improvement to the system to maintain good standing.

 ISO Environmental Management System